Current research projects

 F4SC brings together a multi-disciplinary “quadruple-helix” partnership of 14 partners from 12 countries from across Europe to deliver policy learning, to develop practical solutions for impact investing, and to improve the regulatory framework for social finance in the Danube region.
 F4SC works towards creating the first "Social Impact Investment Strategy for the Danube region" by paving the way for promoting more social innovations and making social enterprises “investment ready”.
 The project will deliver 130 hours of "blended" learning experiences through the ”Social Impact Investment Transnational Design Academy”, and will launch the first "Business Plan Competition" in the region with the aim of providing EUR 200,000 investment capital.

-The present Market Study 2020 of the Bundesinitiative Impact Investing e.
+About the project: The present Market Study 2020 of the Bundesinitiative Impact Investing e.
 V. (German National Initiative for Impact Investing) was carried out by the CSI of Heidelberg University and supported by BMW Foundation Herbert Quandt, Bertelsmann Stiftung and Bundesverband Deutscher Stiftungen (Association of German Foundations).
 The study is based on data collected through an online survey as well as nation-wide stakeholder dialogues with investors, intermediaries and investees of the impact investing eco-system in Germany.
 In addition, findings from a comparative research of existing studies from other European countries were incorporated.

 The German National Initiative for Impact Investing wants to mobilize additional capital to meet societal challenges by building the impact investing eco-system in Germany.
 It sees itself as part of an international community that works to disseminate the impact investing approach and acts as a National Advisory Board to the Global Social Impact Investment Steering Group.